MariM-DA/Amazon_Ratings_Case_Study/Amazon_Ratings_Study.md

 ---
 # Introductions

-In this project, I will perform many real-life scenarios regarding data analysis such as cleaning, analyzing, visualizing and subsequently creating a presentation of the topic covered.
+In this project, I will perform many real-life scenarios regarding data analysis such as cleaning, analyzing, visualizing and subsequently creating recommendations dependant on analysis results.
 The goal of this case study project is to create a fresh start to my brand new portfolio using my newfound skills.

 ### Scenario